-Insufficient calorie intake results in the body breaking down its own muscle tissue for calories and causes the release of methionine and homocysteine into the blood.
+This can cause higher Phe levels from the breakdown of the body's own muscle tissue - Insufficient calorie intake results in the body breaking down its own muscle tissue for calories and causes the release of Phe into the blood - Accidental intake of products containing aspartame

-Homocysteine levels may decrease when:
+Phe levels may decrease when:

-- Intake of methionine (exchanges) is lower than recommended. - Growth in a child causes levels to fall as methionine is used to build new body tissues. - Sometimes following illness when the body is rebuilding body protein.
+- Intake of Phe (exchanges) is lower than recommended - Growth in a child causes levels to fall as Phe is used to build new body tissues - Sometimes following illness when the body is rebuilding body protein

-It is really important to inform your dietitian of any issues that may have arisen in your child during the days prior to levels being taken e.g. over exchanging, illness etc.
+It is really important to inform your dietitian of any issues that may have arisen in your child during the days prior to levels being taken e.g. over exchanging, illness, etc.